Adolescence in Different Cultures

 For Japanese 20-year-olds, the second Monday in January is the day they become adults.
 At this age, they’re considered mature and contributing members to society and can vote and drink alcohol.
 The ritual that marks this transition involves going to the local town hall in their best clothes, receiving gifts, and celebrating with their friends and family.

-The Inuit people live in the north of Baffin Island.
+The Inuit people live in Greenland, Labrador, Quebec, Nunavut, the Northwest Territories, and Alaska.
 For Inuit boys, their transition period to adulthood begins at the age of 11-12, when they must go out in the summer to learn hunting skills from their father.
 They’re separated from their parents at a camp to learn about survival skills and the outdoors.
 They also have to learn how to handle huskies, which is fundamental to hunting successfully and building igloos.
 Once they complete their first successful hunt, they return to their group as responsible men.

 In the case of Inuit girls, they’re considered women once they learn essential caregiving skills.
 For example, crushing and melting ice for water, making boots, obtaining seal blubber for cooking, and lighting lamps.
 Once they start to menstruate and they’ve mastered those skills, a facial tattoo ceremony will be held, symbolizing their strength and ability to start a family.